zZOKofficial/CodeLeaf/README.md

-# Banglay Programming
+# CodeLeaf - বাংলায় প্রোগ্রামিং

-**Banglay Programming** is an Android app project that aims to make programming more accessible by providing resources, tutorials, and examples in the **Bengali language**.
+**CodeLeaf** is an Android app project that aims to make programming more accessible by providing resources, tutorials, and examples in the **Bengali language**.
 Most programming materials available online are in English, which can make it difficult for Bengali-speaking learners to start their coding journey.
 This project is my attempt to bridge that gap.

 ---